A Tenth Revolution Group Company

 Hiring Salesforce professionals

-Hiring managers tell us that, on average, it takes four months to find a new Salesforce hire.
-And 42% of hiring managers told us they want to hire a Salesforce professional in the next 12 months.
-Of those planning to hire, two-fifths (41%) are confident they can find the right candidate at the first attempt, while 31% are not.
+Hiring managers tell us that, on average, it takes four months and two weeks to find a new Salesforce hire.
+And 44% of hiring managers told us they want to hire a Salesforce professional in the next 12 months.
+Of those planning to hire, two-fifths (68%, up from 41%) are confident they can find the right candidate on the first attempt, while 10% are not.

 What are your top tech staffing challenges over the next 12 months?